microservicesteam/project-adele-loadtest/README.md

 project-adele-loadtest
 ======================

-To test it out, simply execute the following command:
+Execute all test cases with the following command:

-    $mvn gatling:test -Dgatling.simulationClass=adele.BasicSimulation

-or simply:

     $mvn gatling:test

+In order to execute only one test case use the following command:

+    $mvn gatling:test -Dgatling.simulationClass=adele.DefaultBookingSimulation